-MCA ENGLISH 12: LITERATURE AND MEDIA 721623
+MCA ENGLISH 12: LITERATURE AND MEDIA

-Year (10 credits)

-[12] U C / CSU (b)
+UC / CSU (b)

 Students will increase communication skills (reading, writing, speaking and listening) through an in-depth study of literature, media, fiction, and nonfiction texts to be prepared for post-high school advancement.
 This course will concentrate on both the California English Standards as well as the use of media throughout history.
 Students will write extensively, use technology to publish work, and create and present multimedia projects.
 This course will be integrated with MCA Government and MCA elective classes.